 Requests for PI status should be submitted with sufficient time to allow a decision in advance of a sponsor's deadline.

-ORSPA manages the institution's subscription to COS-Pivot, an internet-based funding opportunity and faculty expertise database.
-The COS-Pivot service may be accessed two different ways:
+ORSPA manages the institution's subscription to InfoEd-SPIN, a funding opportunity database.
+SPIN offers active searching, automated opportunity matching, and daily opportunity notifications.
+The SPIN service may be accessed two different ways:

-- Anyone with access to an ETSU computer can perform a quick search simply by visiting pivot.cos.com .
+- Anyone with access to an ETSU computer can perform a quick search simply by visiting https://spin.infoedglobal.com/.

-The COS-Pivot service is capable of delivering individualized funding opportunity information via weekly emails according to parameters determined by the end user.
-In addition, individuals can sign up for external funding alerts from a number of specific funders, both federal and non-federal/private.
+The SPIN service is capable of delivering individualized funding opportunity information via weekly emails according to parameters determined by the end user.
+For personalized training, you may contact Lindsay Keitzer, Grants and Contracts Specialist, at 9-6048 or firstname.lastname@example.org.

 Upon identifying a funding opportunity and deciding to apply for funding, please begin communications with our office by filling out the Notice of Intent to Submit a Proposal form.